 Little to no testing has been done

-The firm does not have the resources for the test
+You do not have the resources for the test

-The proposed customer safeguards are inadequate and/or appropriate redress cannot be provided by the firm
+The proposed customer safeguards are inadequate and/or appropriate redress cannot be provided

-What we’ve learned from previous applications
+What we have learned from previous applications

+In October 2017 we published a regulatory sandbox lessons learned report which reflects on insights and lessons learned from testing since the regulatory sandbox launched in June 2016.
 Firms applying to the sandbox should consider the following points that we’ve learned from previous sandbox cohorts.

-A number of the firms require a partner in order to test their proposition (eg a firm you can be an outsourced technology provider for).
+A number of the firms require a partner in order to test their proposition (e.g. a firm you can be an outsourced technology provider for).